-The EBITDA target for this business is around Euros 1.645 billion, with capex in the period 2018-2022 totalling about Euros 2.310 billion.
+The Ebitda target for this business is around Euros 1.645 billion, with Capex in the period 2018-2022 totalling about Euros 2.310 billion.
 The goals and opportunities defined for each of the units in this business are as follows:

 Opportunities Gas Networks Spain Pursue organic growth by exploiting the scope for expanding gas penetration.
-Limit the business's regulatory risk.
+Limit the business regulatory risk.
 Increase efficiency via digital transformation.
-Electricity networks Work towards a more flexible, digitalised distribution system.
-Spain Future capex to offset regulatory risks.
+Electricity networks Spain Work towards a more flexible, digitalised distribution system.
+Future Capex to offset regulatory risks.
 Pursue efficiency via digitalisation.
 EMPL Revenues guaranteed until the concession expires (2021).
 Negotiations advancing to renew Maghreb-Europe gas pipeline concession.

-Infrastructure LatAm South
+Infrastructure South LatAm

-The EBITDA target for this business is around Euros 1.2 billion, with total capex of about Euros 2.3 billion in the period 2018-2022.
+The Ebitda target for this business is around Euros 1.2 billion, with total Capex of about Euros 2.3 billion in the period 2018-2022.
 The goals and opportunities defined for each of the units in this business are as follows:

-Opportunities Goals (Euros million) Chile Electricity Distribution: the regulatory model is expected to improve in 2020 to capture updates in technology and service quality.
+Opportunities Goals (€M) Distribution: the regulatory model is expected to improve in 2020 to capture updates in technology and service quality.
 Transmission: improvements expected due to grid upgrades and new regulations to address the bottleneck produced by the growth of renewable energy.
-EBITDA 2022 = 436 Capex 18-22 = 1,105 60% growth capex Chile Gas Organic growth via greater penetration and higher demand for heating.
+Ebitda 2022 = 436 Capex 18-22 = 1,105 60% growth Capex Organic growth via greater penetration and higher demand for heating.
 Drive gas exchanges between Argentina and Chile via existing pipelines.
-EBITDA 2022 = 245 Capex 18-22 = 497 85% growth capex Brazil Gas Organic growth through increasing penetration in the gas market as well as seeking new concessions.
+Ebitda 2022 = 245 Capex 18-22 = 497 85% growth Capex Organic growth through increasing penetration in the gas market as well as seeking new concessions.
 Leverage the huge growth potential of the services business.
-EBITDA 2022 = 322 Capex 18-22 = 399 57% growth capex Argentina Gas Organic growth underpinned by grid upgrades and implementation of new networks, expanding the grid in the territory.
+Ebitda 2022 = 322 Capex 18-22 = 399 57% growth Capex Organic growth underpinned by grid upgrades and implementation of new networks, expanding the grid in the territory.
 Leverage the huge growth potential of the services business.
-EBITDA 2022 = 159 Capex 18-22 = 323 41% growth capex
+Ebitda 2022 = 159 Capex 18-22 = 323 41% growth Capex Distribution: the regulatory model is expected to improve in 2020 to capture updates in technology and service quality.
+Transmission: improvements expected due to grid upgrades and new regulations to address the bottleneck produced by the growth of renewable energy.
+Organic growth via greater penetration and higher demand for heating.
+Drive gas exchanges between Argentina and Chile via existing pipelines.
+Organic growth through increasing penetration in the gas market as well as seeking new concessions.
+Leverage the huge growth potential of the services business.
+Organic growth underpinned by grid upgrades and implementation of new networks, expanding the grid in the territory.

-Infrastructure LatAm North
+Infrastructure North LatAm

-The EBITDA target for this business is around Euros 400 million, with capex totalling about Euros 1 billion in the period 2018-2022.
+The Ebitda target for this business is around Euros 400 million, with Capex totalling about Euros 1 billion in the period 2018-2022.
 The goals and opportunities defined for each of the units in this business are as follows:

-Opportunities Goals (Euros million) Mexico Gas Organic growth through greater penetration in the gas market and new concessions Strong growth potential in services via new customers and the existing customer base.
-EBITDA 2022 = 247 Capex 18-22 = 616 22% growth capex Panama Electricity Strong growth is projected against a backdrop of moderate risk to the country's economy, with remuneration stable in USD.
+Opportunities Goals (€M) Mexico Gas Organic growth through greater penetration in the gas market and new concessions.
+Strong growth potential in services via new customers and the existing customer base.
+Ebitda 2022 = 247 Capex 18-22 = 616 22% growth Capex Panama Electricity Strong growth is projected against a backdrop of moderate risk to the country's economy, with remuneration stable in USD.
 The tariff review for 2019-2022 is expected to be positive.
 Significant improvement in operational efficiency and lower power losses.
 Capture competitive advantages in services and solutions.
-EBITDA 2022 = 146 Capex 18-22 = 341 30% growth capex
+Ebitda 2022 = 146 Capex 18-22 = 341 30% growth Capex